Lokorodi/Lokorodi/README.md

 - 👋 Hi, I’m @Lokorodi
 - 👀 I’m interested in web and software development
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning ReactJS
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: email at wmmichael603@gmail.com

 <!---